paulprince24542/Teleo-Backend/README.md

 # Teleo Backend

-Teleo backend is the backend api and services developed in Node JS and Express framework for the teleo online shopping app which is current development.
+Teleo backend is the backend api and services developed in Node JS and Express framework for the teleo online shopping app which is current under development.

 > **The project is under development.**